Alex Sidorenko AvatarAlex Sidorenko

 More information on immutability:

-Ok, I get it - immutability is important, but how do I update my nested state?
+Okay, I get it - immutability is important, but how do I update my nested state?

-There are two main ways to simplify nested state updates in React - flattening the state and using immutable libraries.
+There are two main ways to simplify nested state updates in React: flattening the state and using immutable libraries.

 Flattening the state